videetparekh/model-zoo-models/lenet_gtc/README.md

 ```
 where the variable MNISTDIR consists of the full path to ../mnist_directory (it is included together with the repository).
 There are a few more files that can be replaced for zero.jpg.

-Similarly for the LP model one can check that (notice `HPcompiled` is repolaced with `LPcompiled` here)
+Similarly for the LP model one can check that (notice `HPcompiled` is replaced with `LPcompiled` here)
 ```
 leip run --input_path /home/model-zoo-models/lenet_gtc/lenet_on_mnist_adam_weight_decay_0.0002_lam_bl_1e-05_lam_dl_0.01/LPcompiled/ --test_path $MNISTDIR/images/zero.jpg --class_names $MNISTDIR/class_names.txt --input_names Placeholder --output_names Softmax --input_shapes 1,28,28.
 ```